 Call: The variable

-my_rednow refers to a callable object wrapped around a set of custom Cuda routines.
-It may be used on any set of arrays (either NumPy arrays or Torch tensors) with the correct shapes, as described in the
+my_rednow refers to a callable object, wrapped around a set of custom CUDA routines.
+It can be used on any collection of arrays (either NumPy arrays or Torch tensors) that have the correct shapes, as described in the

 result = my_red(arg_1, arg_2, ..., arg_p, backend='auto', device_id=-1, ranges=None)